 - Price as of 09/24/2023 01:04 PDT(more info about ad)

 The speakers on this keyboard are top-notch, and the piano sound is clear and resonant with a wide dynamic range unmatched by most digital keyboards on the market.
 It’s also loaded up with all the non-piano sounds you could want, with hundreds of voice options, while the wide away of reverb, chorusing, DSP, and EQ settings let you customize your sound.
 The DGX650 is heavier and perhaps less portable than some of the options on this list, but it’s likely the best 88 key weighted keyboard for a home or private studio—and with the recording and dual-player mode capabilities, it’s a fantastic piano to either learn or teach on.

-Casio as a brand is still battling the association with the children’s keyboards it’s best known for—but the Privia PX-150 is anything but a toy.
-It’s an especially remarkable instrument when you realize it sells for less than $500.
-The simplicity of the design makes it highly functional for beginners and advanced players alike, and though it has only 16 tones—compared to the hundreds offered by more expensive pianos—the focus here is on quality and affordability rather than bells and whistles.
+Casio as a brand is still battling the association with the children’s keyboards it’s best known for—but the Privia PX-160 is anything but a toy.
+It’s an especially remarkable instrument when you realize it sells for its price range.
+The simplicity of the design makes it highly functional for beginners and advanced players alike, and though it has only 18 tones—compared to the hundreds offered by more expensive pianos—the focus here is on quality and affordability rather than bells and whistles.
 The streamlined construction also makes it the lightest piano on this list, weighing in at only 25 pounds.
 This might be considered a cheap 88 key weighted keyboard, but “cheap” is only in price, not quality.

 What is Weighted Hammer Action?